SysKitTeam/docs-point/reporting/overview.md

 ## Generate Reports

+The **Inventory Reports** can be generated directly from the home page by clicking Sites, Microsoft Teams & Groups or Users.

-To generate a report in SysKit Point, **navigate to the Report Center by clicking the Reports tile on the Home screen**.
+To generate reports in all the other categories available in SysKit Point, **navigate to the Report Center by clicking the Reports tile on the Home screen**.
 In the Report Center, you can:
 * **See all reports available in SysKit Point** along with a short description of what each provides
 * **Filter reports by category (1)**; only reports within the selected category are displayed